-In later French, this word means only "long feather of a bird," while the equivalent of English plume is used for "writing implement," the senses of the two words thus are reversed from the situation in English.
+In later French, this word means only "long feather of a bird," while the equivalent of English plume is used for "writing implement;" the senses of the two words in French thus are reversed from the situation in English.

 In Middle English also "a feather," especially a large one from the wing or tail.
 The sense was extended to any instrument of similar form used for writing by means of fluid ink.
 Pen-and-ink (adj.) "made or done with a pen and ink" is attested from 1670s.
 Pen name "fictitious name assumed by an author" is recorded from mid-19c.
 (French nom de plume was used in English from 1823).
 Southey uses pen-gossip (v.) "to gossip by correspondence" (1818).